meganz/MEGAchat/Readme.md

 Depending on the plaform, `/path/to/prefix` will be:
 - iOS, Android, Windows: `$builddir/usr`, where `$builddir` is the builddir parameter that you passed to the `setup-deps.sh` script.
 - MacOS: The prefix where MacPorts/HomeBrew installs libraries.

-*IMPORTANT*
-Do not run build-webrtc.sh in a shell with sourced env-ios.sh or env-android.sh

 *Android*
 You need to set ANDROID_NDK to an NDK installation.
 The current webrtc revision